Team Relay, Solo Challenges, 6 Hour Nighttime Fun Run, 50K, 100K and 100 mile categories

 In order to substitute a runner, the new runner must fill out all appropriate paperwork.
 All late fees will apply.
 Substitutions/changes are eligible until two hours before the finish on Sunday.

-All racers finishing the 100 mile race in 30 hours, the 100K (including teams) in 15 hours and the 50K in 8 hours will receive a finisher’s memento.
+All racers finishing the 100 mile race within 30 hours will receive a finisher’s medal, finisher’s sweatshirt, and age group awards.
+100K finisher’s (including teams) that finisher in less than 15 hours and the 50K in 8 hours will receive a finisher’s memento and age group awards.

 Racers must complete his/her lap by the posted finish time.
 No partial laps will be counted.
 For timed races each team’s final placing will be determined by the number of laps the team has completed and the order of finish times for the team’s last lap.
 For example, a team that has completed 20 laps with a finish time of 8:20 a.m. would beat a team that completed 20 laps, with a finish time of 8:30 a.m.
 A team that completed 21 laps, with a finish time of 9:00 a.m., would beat them both.
 The awards ceremony will begin approximately 20 minutes after the cut-off.